-These four charismatic young musicians from Munich set audiences aflame with their authentic stage presence, spark-throwing enthusiasm and burning passion for this rare form of chamber music.
+These four charismatic young musicians from Munich, set audiences aflame with their authentic stage presence, spark-throwing enthusiasm and burning passion for this rare form of chamber music.
 In their highly professional, precise interpretations, they explore the relationship between individual expressivity and the interwoven quality that makes chamber music what it is.
 And in doing so, they captivate listeners with their joy of playing and expressive depth.

-The ensemble was founded in 2009 at the University of Music and Performing Arts Munich, and studied chamber music under the Artemis Quartet with additional instruction by Koryun Asatryan and Prof. Berger in Munich.
+The ensemble was founded in 2009 at the University of Music and Performing Arts Munich, and studied chamber music under the Artemis Quartet with additional instruction from Koryun Asatryan and Prof. Berger in Munich.
 The quartet has been a member of the European Chamber Music Academy since 2014.